LiSiruiRay/ray.github.io/source/_posts/writing-a-paper-what-triggers-what-s-the-process.md

 # What is happenning?

 While I was developing the market analysis part of [EQUO](https://tryequo.com/), I met a problem that the current existing clustering algorithm does work good enough.
-I tried k-means and hierarchical clustering, with OpenAI's embedding model [TODO: check model].
+I tried k-means and hierarchical clustering, with OpenAI's embedding model `text-embedding-3-small`.
 The problem is that, always, the unrelated news are clustered as one event.

-[TODO: add pictures]
+{% asset_img wrong_news.PNG wrong news %}

 I met the following problem: